 CONTAINS SOME SPOILERS

 Exclusivity bothers me.
 There seems something wrong with a movie being available in only one place and if you don't have access to it - tough.
 Maybe it's a film you really want to see that's only showing in a cinema over 300 miles away or (as in this instance) streaming only on a subscription service to which you don't subscribe.
 Sure you could just sign up to Netflix, just as you could get on a coach to the Runcorn Picturehouse, but why should you have to?
 Isn't the idea of film distribution to, you know, distribute, so that as many people as possible are actually going to be able to see the damned thing?
-That's the idea, anyway: to get people to join the club because that's the only way to see these films, documentaries, TV shows.
+That's the point of exclusivity, anyway: to get people to join the club because that's the only way to see these films, documentaries, TV shows.
 Every movie streaming service has stuff you can't get on the others, but (unlike Netflix) you don't have to join them all on a monthly direct debit, and for Google, Amazon, Blinkbox, Curzon and others you can rent individual titles for a reasonable fee as and when you like.
 It's not for me to question the wisdom of Netflix executives' business strategy, but I wonder whether people are going to ignore it entirely - they'd rather not sign up for yet another service, and if it means missing out on brand new Adam Sandler films and obscure American standups then they'll just live with it - or just seek out the titles on torrent sites.

 The annoying thing is that I Am The Pretty Thing That Lives In The House (a handy title for reviewers struggling to reach their word count) is worth seeking out, despite its flaws.
 It aims for its scares through a low-key atmosphere of suffocating stillness, with long, static takes in which nothing happens (think Paranormal Activity, but without the found footage approach), generally declining the easy popcorn toss in favour of chilly gloom.
 Despite the simplest back-of-a-fag-packet setup - young nurse takes job looking after elderly horror novelist in old house that might well be haunted - it's effective, creepy and occasionally look-away scary: the best, and possibly the most difficult, kind.